The Inception of the Sunni-Shi’i (Shia) Divide

 Ghadir al-Khumm Event

-Shi’i and Sunni sources report that Prophet Muhammad (p) returned from Mecca to Madina after his Farewell Pilgrimage.
-He gathered over one hundred thousand people at Ghadir al Khumm.
-In his speech, he addressed all followers to unite and join on the prophetic path that Ali Ibn Abi Talib had walked with the Prophet.
-He delivered a speech to invite all Islamic Faith followers to learn from the firsthand experience of Ali.
-Within a full contextual speech lies the words that quote, “For whoever I am his mawla, ‘Ali is his mawla. https://www.al-islam.org
+SShi’iand Sunni sources report that in his return to Medina from Mecca after his Farewell pilgrimage, Prophet Muhammad (p) gathered over one hundred thousand people at Ghadir al Khumm for a speech.
+In this speech, he summoned all followers to unite and join on the prophetic path that Ali Ibn Abi Talib had walked with and to learn from Ali’s firsthand experience.
+Within a full contextual speech lies the words that quote, “or whoever I am his mawla, ”Ali is his mawla.” ttps://www.al-islam.org

 In his book “The Succession to Muhammad,” Wilferd Madelung explains on page 18 that Ghadir al Khumm took place before the Farewell Pilgrimage.
 The Prophet counseled Ali and two people on official business in Yemen.
 There was a dispute between them and Ali on some issues.
 When the Prophet discovered this dispute, he advised his companions to agree with Ali, for he was on the right side.
 Madelung’s view and understanding conform to the Sunnis’ contextual conception of the event.
 Follow the link to the reports of the disputed story. https://www.al-islam.org/ghadir/incident.htm